 I do take issue with the resulting discussions, however.
 I don’t agree that The Star-Spangled Banner is inherently racist, or that the lyrics are fundamentally about slavery.

 Most know me now as an arts writer or a music commentator, but previous to this I was a historian, and had the pleasure of teaching history at the University of Kansas for many years.
-In my time, I’ve seen a great deal of revisionist history; sometimes fresh thinking or a different perspective can help shed new light on a historical topic, but other times it can go too far off the deep end and lose credibility.
+In my time, I’ve seen a great deal of revisionist history; sometimes fresh thinking or a different perspective can help shed new light on a historical topic, but other times it can go too far and lose credibility.

 I think the current National Anthem controversy is an example of the later.
 Let me explain.